 In September 2021, it will be 20 years ago that my husband and I bought a new Chevy Silverado.
 For 14 of those years, it was our only vehicle.
-Our goal from day one was to make it last longer than any vehicle we’d ever owned—maybe even twice as long.
+Our goal from day one has always been to make it last longer than any vehicle we’d ever owned—maybe even twice as long.

-We still have it and as I write, it’s closing in on 250,000 miles—and still running great on its original front brakes.
+As I write, we still own this truck.
+It’s closing in on 275,000 miles—and still running great on its original front brakes.

 This truck has turned out to be really cheap transportation.
 And the longer we drive it, the cheaper it gets considering its per-mile cost.

 Most cars and trucks are built to last far longer than we can imagine.
-And when all is said and done, the difference between a clunker and a cream puff is mainly the difference between how the owner has taken care of it.
+And when all is said and done, the difference between a clunker and a cream puff comes down to how well its owner has taken care of it.

 Practice the following and it’s reasonable to believe you can double your car’s useful life and spend less time visiting your mechanic, all the while putting off buying a replacement car.